akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 the Alder Buckthorn Shrub'.

 For the input features, note that Leave size is in centimeters, and shrub height in meters.
-We will convert all these input values to 0 - 1 range.
+Another thing we will do is convert all these input values to 0 - 1 range.
 One of the reasons to do this is to prevent a large feature (such as the shrub height in this case) has a disproportionate effect on the training.
 Here is the full preprocessing code:

 ```python